Last Updated on August 2, 2026 by Daniel Globe

 Alternatives to Bibles in Hotel Rooms

-Have you ever wondered why all hotels have a bible in their rooms?
-According to a fascinating article on taketravelinfo.com, the presence of bibles in hotel rooms can be traced back to a tradition started by Gideons International in the early 20th century.
-The organization began placing bibles in hotel rooms as a way to spread the word of God to travelers who may not have access to a bible of their own.
-This practice has since become a common sight in hotels around the world, regardless of their religious affiliation.
+Have you ever wondered why so many hotels have a Bible in their rooms?
+The tradition traces back to the Gideons International, which began placing Bibles in hotel rooms in the early 20th century as a way to reach travelers who may not have had access to one of their own.
+That single act in 1908 grew into a practice now recognized in hotels around the world, regardless of a given property’s own religious affiliation.